Final-JJZ/Final/README.md

 <br>$ make runX where X is an extension such as c, java

-To update from the latest source, run the following in a folder WITH NO CONTENTS OTHER THAN THIS PROJECT:
+To update from the latest source, run the following in a folder
+<br>WITH NO CONTENTS OTHER THAN THIS PROJECT:
 <br>$ make update
-<br>I take no responsibility for any data lost from running that command.
+<br><br>I take no responsibility for any data lost from running that command.
 By using it you acknowledge that you have been warned of its affects, and agree not to hold James Bilbrey accountable for any data lost due to misuse.